//The Difference Between ATM, Debit and Credit Cards

 Do you know the difference between ATM, debit and credit cards?
 If you answered “No,” you’re not alone.
 Many people, young and old alike, do not know the differences between these three cards.
 Even though they may look the same, these three cards are quite different.
 Here’s why:

-An ATM card is linked to your credit union or bank account.
+- ATM cards are linked to your credit union or bank account.
 You can use this card at an ATM to get cash or deposit money.
 There are many different ATM networks, such as CO-OP®, Star® and Cirrus®.
 The back of your ATM card will display a list of networks where your card can be used.
 Some ATM cards can also be used at Point-of-Sale (POS) terminals located at grocery stores or gas stations.

-Debit cards are used like credit cards, however, you don't have to show a picture ID and there is no PIN to enter.
+- Debit (Check) Cards are used like credit cards, however, you don't have to show a picture ID and there is no PIN to enter.
 When you use a debit card, the money is taken from your checking account.
-You can use a debit card at places that do not typically accept checks such as restaurants and movie theatres.
-Alhough a debit card displays a Visa or Mastercard symbol, it is not a credit card.
+You can use a debit card at places that do not typically accept checks such as restaurants and movie theaters.
+Although a debit card displays a Visa or MasterCard symbol, it is not a credit card.
 The logos simply tell you that anyone displaying the logo may accept your debit card as payment.